kartik-v/strength-meter/README.md

     }

 #### rules
 _array_ the strength validation rules.
+You normally do not need to change this, as this will impact the strength score algorithm.
 Defaults to:

     {
         midChar: 2,